shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 SLAM!
 The wind came through and knocked the unhinged door to the ground.
 It was the first noise Ersie had heard in what felt like an eternity.
 So, the door can still make noise.
 Why can’t Ersie?
 She picked up a screwdriver and tossed it at the door.
 PING!
 It bounced off the door and under a table.
 She breathed a silent sigh of relief.

 By now the tingling sensation had progressed up her legs, waist, and to her belly button.
 The top half of her was still wolf, but the bottom half was all cat.
 She ran her wolf fingers through her belly fur.
 Underneath, her scar was still intact on both sides of the transformation threshold.
 Her stomach fur was still white.
 She turned and examined her hips.
 Orange fur was creeping up her side, leaving darker stripes in their wake.
 This is an unusual fur pattern for a wolf.
-She grabbed hold of her tail, now that she had a passable ability to balance.
+She grabbed hold of her tail now that she had a passable ability to balance.
 It was long, slender, and orange with dark orange stripes.
 A tuft of red fur tipped the end of it.
 The tail felt very alien, like an old friend getting a face change, but at the same time like a breath of fresh air.

 This was a bit more than expected.
 She had hoped that her feet would transform so she could fit in the boots.
 But how could she be so dense?
 Of course the transformation would cover her whole body.
 At least the transformation is only mildly ticklish.
 It could be worse.